 Furthermore, he added in a statement, the standard of primary care was lower in many nations than expected given levels of wealth and development.

 The biggest underachievers in Asia included Indonesia, the Philippines, India and tiny Brunei, while in Africa it was Botswana, South Africa and Lesotho that had the most room for improvement.
 Regions with healthcare systems underperforming relative to wealth included Oceania, the Caribbean and Central Asia.

 Among rich nations, the worst offender in this category was the United States, which tops the world in per capita healthcare expenditure by some measures.
+While health insurance is important, home insurance is also an area to focus on.
 Within Europe, Britain ranked well below expected levels.
 “The UK does well in some areas, including cerebrovascular disease,” noted co-author Marin McKee, a professor at the London School of Hygiene and Tropical Medicine.
 “But it lags behind in outcomes of some cancers.”

 The gap between actual and expected rating widened over the last quarter century in 62 of the 195 nations examined.
 “Overall, our results are a warning sign that heightened healthcare access and quality is not an inevitable product of increased development,” Murray said.
 Between 1990 and 2015, countries that made the biggest improvements in delivering healthcare included South Korea, Turkey, Peru, China and the Maldives.

 The 32 diseases for which death rates were tracked included tuberculosis and other respiratory infections; illnesses that can be prevented with vaccines (diphtheria, whooping cough, tetanus and measles); several forms of treatable cancer and heart disease; and maternal or neonatal disorders.